- Home

 Overview

 When a citation is issued, the officer will assign a court date.
-Some citations can be paid prior to court.
+Some violations are eligible for payment before the court date.
 If your citation is a violation that can be paid in advance, payment must be completed prior to the assigned court date or you will need to appear at the scheduled court date and time.
+Defendants can pay their citation on the day of court, however, it is advised that payment be made prior to the court date.

 Before your assigned court date, you may request a continuance.
-The court clerk is authorized to give one continuance.
+The Court Clerk is authorized to give one continuance.

 Right to an Attorney